Divorce Expert Witness - Portland, Bend and West Linn Offices

 Family attorneys know to engage a forensic accountant in all but the simplest cases.
 They may ask the accountant to perform tax services, such as investigating finances, in addition to normal divorce-related tasks.
 However, your client may benefit more from a tax attorney who can act as a divorce expert witness.
+Mr. Mishkin provides this service from offices in Portland, Bend and West Linn.

 A tax attorney can better serve your client when: